rithick10/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 ## Program:
 ```
 Program to implement the Decision Tree Classifier Model for Predicting Employee Churn.
-Developed by: Udayanithi N
+Developed by: Rithick S
-RegisterNumber:  212221220056
+RegisterNumber:  212221220043
 ```
 ```
 import pandas as pd